 The carriage rides and parties and get-togethers and all the horses and riders that had gone before.

 We’d decorate it for the holidays.

 And festoon it with patriotic ribbons for patriotic holidays.

 The hitching post (and the house) is mine to watch over.

 I literally do not even know where to begin this post so I’ll go all Julie Andrews and start at the beginning.

 It’s a really good place to start.

-Last year we had some stuff happen with our extended family.
+We moved away from McKinney (where this hitching post is located) and moved to Kentucky for more than a decade (which is where this blog started).
+Several years ago we had some stuff happen with our extended family.
 Stuff that was overwhelming.
 Stuff that scared us.
 Stuff that sat us down and had a talk and got all serious on us and told us that we might want to think about being closer to home.

 Our family needed us to show up and be counted.